jpgonzalez2011/gameface/docs/development.md

 - [x] Users can become friends with other users.
 - [x] Users can view posts made by their friends via a main feed.
 - [x] App allows searching by User’s name or username.
+- [x] App rates friendships to establish top friends.
+- [x] App updates friendship ratings on all user actions and updates top friends in real time.
 - [ ] Users can update cover photos and profile pictures.

 ## Design Docs